I am a massage therapist with 15 years of experience. I am especially interested in crystals, energy healing, numerology, and wellness.

-Grow fennel in your yard, makes a beautiful plant for flower beds
+Grow fennel in your yard; it makes a beautiful plant for flower beds.

 Becomes a natural shield to protect you and your home

-Protects your home from lightening strikes and evil of all types; hanging a small branch outside your home is also acceptable; considered a lucky plant
+Protects your home from lightening strikes and evil of all types; hanging a small branch outside your home is also acceptable.
+It is considered a lucky plant.

-Used similar to cinnamon for general protection in your home
+Used similarly to cinnamon for general protection in your home.

-Burn as an incense or in your fireplace or bonfire outside to send negative energies away; Used to keep the evil/negative away in medieval times and also used to invite love to your door by hanging it on the door or placing in a pouch for someone who is ill
+Burn as an incense or in your fireplace or bonfire outside to send negative energies away.
+Used to keep the evil/negative away in medieval times and also used to invite love into your life by hanging it on the door or placing it in a pouch for someone who is ill.

 Banishes negative energy/evil; invites love and chases sickness away

-Hang garlic in the kitchen or around the house or keeping on you as a protective amulet
+Hang garlic in the kitchen or around the house or keep it on you as a protective amulet.

 Traditionally hung on porches or doorways